 Early Warning-Early Response (EWER): Teams of EWER leaders in each community have gained skills in using Neem Foundation’s reporting platform to identify and track incidents.
 Often, EWER teams can collaborate within communities to successfully manage conflict themselves.
 The project is also working to build a collaborative relationship with police/security forces that centers community needs.

 This project builds the capacity of communities to reduce violence by training and mentoring local facilitators to lead problem-solving dialogues among cattle and crop farmer association members, women, and youth; training a broad cross-section of community members to collaborate in a proven model for community-based early warning/early response to identify and address potential triggers or escalations of violent conflict; and equipping communities to respond effectively to the spread of hateful rumors and stereotypes over social media.

-Because community members do not themselves have the reach and ability to address all the drivers of conflict, this project will further engage participants in constructive advocacy efforts by working with traditional and religious leaders to elevate community voices and facilitate two-way communication with policymakers, and will also bring community insights to a mass audience through monthly call-in radio shows in three states.
+Because community members do not themselves have the reach and ability to address all the drivers of conflict, this project further engages participants in constructive advocacy efforts by working with traditional and religious leaders to elevate community voices and facilitate two-way communication with policymakers, and brings community insights to a mass audience through monthly call-in radio shows in three states.

 Karuna Center is working in close partnership with Neem Foundation in Abuja, Nigeria as well as associations of farmers, associations of herders, and regional community-based organizations.

 The process of developing this program was funded by our community of individual donors.
-The implementation of this 24-month project (Fall 2019-2021) is funded by a grant from the U.S. Department of State’s Bureau of Democracy, Rights, and Labor.
+The implementation of this project (Fall 2019-Summer 2022) is funded by a grant from the U.S. Department of State’s Bureau of Democracy, Rights, and Labor.